Mycelium-Lab/FairFight/README.md

 # TON Multiplayer Game
 You appear in a locked room with another player.
 Your goal is to survive and kill the other player.
-For each kill you receive 0.1 TON.
+When you die you lose 0.1 TON.
+When your opponent dies you receive their 0.1 TON.

 # How to test it?